Coors Light: History

+Coors markets its other product, Coors Banquet Beer as "America's fine light" because it was lighter in body and color than other beers when it was introduced.
+This has created confusion between the Coors beers, despite the beers being of different recipes and calorie levels.
+This confusion has been aggravated by the marketing of Coors Light simply as Coors in Europe.

 Marketing and advertising

+The beer has a "Cold Certified" label which turns the mountains on the label from white to blue when the beer's temperature is lowered to 39 F. The success of this packaging gimmick has led to the phrase "Mountains are Blue" becoming a popular saying among working-class Western Americans.
+Coors Light has a "mountain icon" to represent the beer as part of the logo.
+As of 2020, the icon is a stylized drawing of a mountain with two peaks, along with the removal of their famous 'cold lined' can conditioning blue liner.

 Coors Light advertising highlights the quality of the beer as the most refreshing place on earth.
 Additionally, Coors Light ads are designed to target young demographics.
 The stories behind the ads seek to capture the attention of young people, situating them in cool places they would like to be.
-Cavalry Agency out of Chicago, IL, is no longer the current Advertising Agency for Coors Light.
-Cavalry was responsible for the 'Reach For The Cold' Campaign featuring the Coors Light Explorers.
-Additionally, in April 2013, the agency produced a Digital Video for Coors Light ad known as Coors Light the brewer ambushes a summer pool party with the frosty taste of winter.
+The Cavalry advertising agency of Chicago, IL was responsible for the 'Reach For The Cold' Campaign featuring the Coors Light Explorers.
+In April 2013, the agency produced a Digital Video for Coors Light ad known as Coors Light the brewer ambushes a summer pool party with the frosty taste of winter.
 The television ad was considered the ad of the week in the Adweek publication.